Introduction to Cognitive Behavioural Coaching

 With its provenance firmly rooted in therapeutic settings, the Cognitive Behavioural Model (CBM) has a lot to offer coaching.
 It provides a useful framework and model which helps explain the relationship between attitudes, thoughts and beliefs, with feelings and action, represented in the diagram below.

-This Cognitive Behavioural Model is based on the premise that how we think (cognition), affects how we feel (emotion) which influences how we act (behaviour).
-This is best explored through a real life example which I faced recently.
+The Cognitive Behavioural Model / Coaching (CBC) is based on the premise that how we think (cognition), affects how we feel (emotion) which influences how we act (behaviour).
+It is important to understand these relationships and recognise how they are interconnected.

 At the beginning of the year I received an invitation to be a guest speaker at a very prestigious vet conference hosted annually, with an audience of 600 people.
 Let’s consider this invitation in the context of the Cognitive Behavioural Model.
 If I’d approached this offer with a negative, closed mindset.. my internal narrative would look something like this..

 “Nobody is really interested in what I have to say, what do I know about this topic, I’m terrified of getting up on stage with a microphone, I couldn’t possibly do this…”

 With this type of outlook my attitude, thoughts and beliefs are likely to lead to me feeling anxious and therefore, result in me deciding (action) to decline the invitation and then missing out on the opportunity to network and raise my profile.